AntonioMrtz/SpotifyElectron/docs/backend/Environment.md

 ---

-## 🪨 ALL ROUND ENVIROMENT
+## 🪨 ALL ROUND environment

 You can also use the following `.env` file for changing between architectures as it contains all the variables needed.
-Just be sure to fill the the needed enviroments for the architecture seleted.
+Just be sure to fill the the needed environments for the architecture seleted.

 ```
 MONGO_URI=mongodb://root:root@localhost:27017/